Suzuki Vitara: Second generation (FT/GT; 1998)

 Suzuki announced the second generation model in November 1997.
 Slightly larger, more expensive, and more powerful, it used a light-duty automobile-type rack-and-pinion steering box instead of the recirculating ball truck unit used in the first generation.
 The three-door version remained in the mini SUV class while the five-door version moved up to a compact SUV.
 In most international markets the name "Grand Vitara" was adopted.
 In many markets it was originally only available with larger (two litres and up) engines while the earlier Vitara was still available with smaller engines.
 In the United Kingdom, a 1.6-litre Grand Vitara (the GV1600) arrived in early 2001.

-The Vitara continued using Escudo name in Japan and Indonesia.
+The Vitara continued production under the name Escudo in Japan and Indonesia.
+The internal model codes for the Japanese models are TA02W / TD02W / TD32W / TD52W / TD62W / TL52W, with "T" for the Escudo family, the second letter indicating body dimensions, the third character (number) indicating the engine, and the final "2W" for second generation, station wagon.
 Mazda also continued selling rebadged Escudo in Japan as Proceed Levante until 2000 when it was replaced by Mazda Tribute.

 It received its facelift in 2000, 2002 and again in 2004.
 As of 2003, the smaller Vitara has been withdrawn from the North American market.
 Sales were slow, with just 4,860 sold in 2004 for the United States.
 In Canada, sales were strong.
 All North American Vitaras were built at CAMI Automotive in Ingersoll, Ontario facility.
 The soft-top was only built in North America.
 The 3/5-door wagon was brought in from Japan for European buyers and sold alongside the Canadian-made convertibles.
 The 2001 model Suzuki Grand Vitara comes standard as a 2.0-litre 4WD vehicle in New Zealand.